eugene-eeo/critto/README.rst

            conds=dict(os=lambda: os.name),
            flags=dict(enable=do_something))

-The preprocessor syntax is inspired by Rust.
-Currently only if-statements and "feature flags" are implemented.
+Preprocessor syntax is inspired by Rust.
+The aim of this project is to help simplify the creation of preprocessors where using template engines are overkill and not necessary.